dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ## Algebraic Closure

 In DataJoint, the operands and the output of any query operator are well-formed relational tables having named columns of known data types and a well-defined primary key.
-This property is described as algebraic closure, which is essential for constructing complex queries from simple ones.
+This property is described as *algebraic closure*, which is essential for constructing complex queries from simple ones.

 This ensures that any combination of joins, restrictions, projections, and other operations results in a valid table that can be used as input for further operations:

 - **Closure under Join (`*`)**: The result of a join between two tables is always a table that can be queried further.
 - **Closure under Restriction (`&`)**: Applying a restriction to a table results in a new table that maintains its relational properties.
-- **Closure under Projection (`.proj()`)**: Projection creates a new table with a subset of attributes while preserving integrity.
+- **Closure under Projection (`.proj()`)**: Projection creates a new table with a new set of attributes while preserving integrity.
-- **Closure under Aggregation**: Aggregation operations such as `group_by` and computed statistics yield tables that can be used in subsequent queries.
+- **Closure under Aggregation**: Aggregation operations yield tables that can be used in subsequent queries.

 ## Semantic Match